avnet-iotconnect/iotc-gateway-mobile-app/mobile_app_guide.md

 # IoTConnect Mobile App with ST SensorTile.box PRO
 This guide will walk through setting up the Avnet IoTConnect mobile app to be leveraged as a Bluetooth gateway.
-Acting as a gateway, the IoTConnect app will capture Bluetooth telemetry data and transport and transport it to the IoTConnect cloud to visualization.
+Acting as a gateway, the IoTConnect app will capture Bluetooth telemetry data and transport it to the IoTConnect cloud to visualize.

 ## Prerequisites
 In addition to the ST SensorTile.box PRO device, you will need the following:
 1. A free [MyST](https://my.st.com/cas/login) account
-2. An free "Test Drive" [IoTConnect on AWS](https://subscription.iotconnect.io/subscribe?cloud=aws) account
+2. A free "Test Drive" [IoTConnect on AWS](https://subscription.iotconnect.io/subscribe?cloud=aws) account
 3. ST SensorTile.box PRO firmware `FP-SNS-xxx_BLESensorsPnPL` from [here](https://www.st.com/en/embedded-software/fp-sns-stbox1.html) (select v1.60 from the drop-down)
 4. An Android or iOS device
-5. A PC with the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) installed
+5. A PC with the latest [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) installed
 6. A USB-A to USB-C cable
 7. Desire to learn!